 No Products in the Cart

-I sat down with Laura and Jason, co-founders/wife-husband of Hipstik, over a yummy blueberry pancake breakfast to find out more about how Hipstik has bloomed into a statement of change.
+Series brought to you by Elizabeth Robertson, guest blogger: I sat down with Laura and Jason, co-founders/wife-husband of Hipstik (pictured above), over a yummy blueberry pancake breakfast to find out more about how Hipstik has bloomed into a statement of change.
 It was neat to see them interact with one another as they finish each other’s sentences!
 Follow us along in part one of our three part mini-series:

 Laura - In life, there are a lot of things you can pay attention to that come to fruition later on.
 During childhood, I remember my mom buying Silkies by mail order.
 Silkies had what was called an ‘ultra-control top.’
 She would get these in the mail for herself and my sisters and me, put them on, and hate how they squeezed so tight on her stomach.
 I would hate that, too.
 I got the impression of what hosiery was from her experience of not liking it.